 While the strategies to address these performance issues are discussed below, we would like to highlight several conceptual and methodological concerns about MTC's original assessment for the Guiding Principles.
 It is important to note that the vast majority of the grade separation projects that were included in the three previously submitted projects are not required by State or federal law, but have been self-identified as a high priority for many of the communities along the Caltrain corridor; in fact, many of the communities have made clear that these grade separation projects are essential to supporting greatly expanded rail service along the Caltrain corridor.
-It is our understanding that the many benefits of grade separation projects were largely not captured in MTC's modeling nor considered in the Guiding Principles Evaluation - and these benefits are the primary reason that many communities have prioritized these large capital projects, and thus why they were included in the long-range investment plans for the three projects.
+It is our understanding that the many benefits of grade separation projects were largely not captured in MTC's modeling nor considered in the Guiding Principles Evaluation - and these benefits are the primary reason that many communities have prioritized these large capital projects.
 This includes benefits like improved travel times for surface transportation modes as well as rail travel, improved transit reliability, reduced congestion for vehicular traffic, reduced air pollutants and greenhouse gas emissions, improved pedestrian and bicycle connectivity, etc.